 One of these should fix your head unit and get it back to life.
 If your head unit has a faceplate, like a Kenwood or Pioneer, you may need to clean the contacts between the head unit and the faceplate.
 Please check out our guide on the Kenwood faceplate display not working.

-Car Speaker Cuts In and Out
+How To Fix A Car Speaker That Cuts In and Out?

 To solve this problem, ensure that there is enough airflow where the amplifier is mounted.
 The airflow keeps the amp cool at all times and should prevent sudden sound cut-offs.
 It’s also a good idea to check your speaker wires to make sure they are properly connected.